Sunday, April 21, 2019

 Says the man during a conversation

-on one of my favorite film directors.
+about one of my favorite film directors.

-When did she ever lose her so-called
+tically when she ever lost her so-called

 form in the first place?
 This is petty